 Stereo setup: Connect the module to your pc by a USB cable and select on witch side of the room your master module will be, the speaker with the AS2.100.
 When your master is the left channel the slave will become the right channel.
-When you want to set the master as right channel with analogue input you will have to change the input cinches, left in the right cinch and right in the left.
-This is because only the right channel is linked trough, so if you want the left channel to be linked trough you just switch left and right.
-For digital sources the left and right channel are linked.
+The slave speaker can be connected by the banana-plugs on the AS2.100.

-Bridged setup: Connect the module to your pc by a USB cable and select where the master module is placed, master module is left or right audio or functions as a subwoofer.
+- Bridged setup: Connect the module to your pc by a USB cable and select where the master module is placed, master module is left or right audio or functions as a subwoofer.
 When you use 2 AS2.100 for a stereo bridged setup you will also have to initialise the second (slave) module, see example in the last chapter of this document.

-In bridged mode the jumper (see figure 2) must be placed and the speaker must be connected between J4 speaker+ and J2 speaker+.
+In bridged mode the jumper (see Figure 2) must be placed and the speaker must be connected between J4 speaker+ and J2 speaker+.
+In all other setups the jumper is not placed!
 When you want to set the master as right channel with analogue input you will have to change the input cinches, left in the right cinch and right in the left.
-This is because only the right channel is linked trough, so if you want the left channel to be linked trough you just switch left and right.
-For digital sources the left and right channel are linked.

-2 Channel: Connect the module to your pc by a USB cable and select what kind of 2 channel you want to setup.
+This is because only the right channel is linked trough, so if you want the left channel to be linked trough you just switches left and right.
+For digital sources the left and right channel are linked. - 2 Channel: Connect the module to your pc by a USB cable and select what kind of 2 channel you want to setup.
 When you want to set the master as right channel with analogue input you will have to change the input cinches, left in the right cinch and right in the left.
-This is because only the right channel is linked trough, so if you want the left channel to be linked trough you just switch left and right.
+This is because only the right channel is linked trough, so if you want the left channel to be linked trough you just switches left and right.
 For digital sources the left and right channel are linked.
 An example is given in the last chapter of this document.